mohwa/emnida/README.md

 isJSONObjectString('["1", 1, true, null, {}, []]'); // true
 ```

-## Special Type API
+## Special Type check apis

-These apis will be able to use in the special cases like the DOM element or empty value check.
+These features will be use in special cases like the DOM element or empty value check

 ```javascript
 import { type } from 'emnida';